robwalton/alfred-taskpaper-workflow/README.md

 - `dorl` (do 'read later') to create task from Safari page title, URL and highlighted text.

 Use the modifiers:
-- _return_ to append tasks to a project
+- ↩ to append tasks to a project
-- _cmd-return_ to append tasks straight to the Inbox
+- ⌘ + ↩  to append tasks straight to the Inbox
-- _shift-return_ to add tasks to the top of the Stack (see below)
+- ⇧ + ↩ to add tasks to the top of the Stack (see below)
-- _alt-return_ to add to straight to 'Reading List' project
+- ⌥ + ↩ to add to straight to 'Reading List' project

 ## Search document
 Use the keywords: